harshsinghsv/ai-sales/README.md

     HandoffPage <-->|"joins same<br/>RTC channel"| RTC1
 ```

-**Key architectural decision:** the Aarav/Emily persona, pricing logic, and negotiation memory live entirely in **Python** (`backend/`) — never duplicated in TypeScript.
+**Key architectural decision:** the Emily persona, pricing logic, and negotiation memory live entirely in **Python** (`backend/`) — never duplicated in TypeScript.
 The Next.js API routes fetch the persona and pipeline config from FastAPI (`GET /api/agent/pipeline-config`) and hand it to Agora when starting the agent, so there is exactly one source of truth for how the agent thinks.

 ## The voice pipeline